 View my full disclosure policy.

-Supplies needed for large wood bead garland
+Supplies needed to make a large DIY wood bead garland

-- wood stars HERE
+- wood stars

-- power drill HERE
+- power drill

 - long thick drill bit HERE or HERE